2016-2017 Undergraduate & Graduate Catalog

 The Muskegon Regional Center is located at the James L. Stevenson Center for Higher Education on the campus of Muskegon Community College.
 The liberal studies major is offered in Muskegon.
 This degree completion is specifically designed to meet the needs of nontraditional and adult students returning to higher education.
 Staff members at the center are available to advise students considering a transfer to Grand Valley, as well as to assist with registration and payment services.
 Individuals and organizations seeking additional information about Grand Valley in Muskegon should call (231) 777-0505 or visit www.gvsu.edu/learn/muskegon/.

 Grand Valley State University also offers degree completion and a full range of services to Northern Michigan.
-The Traverse City Regional Center, located at the Northwestern Michigan College University Center, offers undergraduate degrees in elementary teacher certification and liberal studies.
-Students can earn a master's degree in education and social work.
-Other Northern Michigan locations include Boyne City, Cadillac, and Sault Ste.
+The Traverse City Regional Center, located at the Northwestern Michigan College University Center, offers undergraduate degrees in allied health and liberal studies.
+Students can earn a master's degree in education, physician assistant, public health, and social work.
+Other Northern Michigan locations include Sault Ste.
 Marie.
 Individuals and organizations seeking additional information about Grand Valley in Northern Michigan can call (231) 995-1785 or visit www.gvsu.edu/learn/traverse/.

 The Center for Adult and Continuing Studies occasionally provides graduate assistantships at our regional sites.
 Please contact us at (616) 331-7360 for more information.